Lo-Fi Python

 Marketer Slash Programmer

-I have studied and currently work in Marketing*, with around 5 years of experience.
+I have studied and currently work in Marketing, with around 5 years of experience.
 I would like to begin sharing my journey through the coding world.
 I have chosen Python as my language to explore, to start.
-I began last fall by completing three free online courses on Coursera - taught by an amazing professor, Dr. Charles Severance from the University of Michigan.
-Check 'em out if you want an epic introduction to Python and coding in general.
+I began last fall by completing three free online courses on Coursera.
+It's taught by an amazing professor, Dr. Charles Severance from the University of Michigan.
+Check these courses out if you want an epic introduction to Python and coding in general.

-I previously had a little bit of HTML experience - nothing else - so I am very new to coding and enjoying learning a little more every day.
+I previously had a little bit of HTML experience, nothing else.
+I am very new to coding and enjoying learning a little more every day.
 I'm going to post my trials, problems, and things I figure out along the way and anything else I find interesting.

 Why do I want to learn to program?